lsst-dm/dmtn-208/index.rst

 .. _FastAPI: https://fastapi.tiangolo.com/
 .. _Gafaelfawr: https://gafaelfawr.lsst.io/

-Image cutouts will be stored in a Butler collection alongside their associated metadata.
+Image cutouts will be stored in a temporary Butler collection.
-A request for the FITS file of the cutout will be served from that Butler collection.
+The results of the cutout request will be served from that collection.

+The storage used by cutout results will be temporary and garbage-collected after some time.
+The expected lifetime is on the order of weeks.
+Users who wish to preserve the results for longer will need to transfer their data elsewhere, such as local storage, their home directory on the Rubin Science Platform, or a personal Butler collection.

 Metadata about requests will be stored by the cutout workers in a SQL database, using CloudSQL for installations on Google Cloud Platform and an in-cluster PostgreSQL server elsewhere.
 The same SQL store will be used by the API service to satisfy requests for async job lists, status, and other metadata.

-The storage used by cutout results will be temporary and garbage-collected after some time.
-The expected lifetime is on the order of weeks.
-Users who wish to preserve the results for longer will need to transfer their data to a Butler collection in their own working space.

 Here is the overall design in diagram form.